rebelsky/csc207b/_labs/array-based-lists.md

 ### Exercise 6: Revisiting `set`

 Once we implement `previous`, we are likely to break the `set` method we defined earlier.

-Fix that method.
+a.
+Write an experiment that checks whether `set` works correctly after `previous`.

+b.
+If you discover that it does not work correclty, fix that method.

 For those with extra time
 -------------------------